forreya/food-ordering/recipe/food-recipe.md

     end

     def order
-        # print out successful order message along with expected delivery time if there are items in the cart (using 'calculate_delivery_time' method)
+        # texts the successful order message along with expected delivery time if there are items in the cart (using 'calculate_delivery_time' method)
         # if cart is empty, print message telling user cart is empty
     end